ultrabug/py3status/py3status/modules/README.md

   - `nameservers` comma separated list of reference DNS nameservers
   - `resolvers` comma separated list of DNS resolvers to use

+Color options:
+  - `color_bad` One or more lookups have failed
+  - `color_good` All lookups have succeeded

+Requires:
+  - `dnspython` python module

 **author** nawadanp

 ---